 What can be done to reduce the side effects of hormone therapy for prostate cancer?

 Men who lose bone mass during long-term hormone therapy may be prescribed drugs to slow or reverse this loss.
-The drugs zoledronic acid and alendronate (which belong to a class of drugs called bisphosphonates) increase bone mineral density in men who are undergoing hormone therapy (21, 22).
-A newer drug, denosumab, which increases bone mass through a different mechanism than bisphosphonates (23), was approved in 2011 for use in men undergoing hormone therapy for prostate cancer.
-However, bisphosphonates and denosumab are associated with a rare but serious side effect called osteonecrosis of the jaw (14).
+The drugs zoledronic acid (Zometa) and alendronate (Fosamax) (both of which belong to a class of drugs called bisphosphonates) can be used to increase bone mineral density in men who are undergoing hormone therapy (29, 30), as can a newer drug, denosumab (Prolia), which increases bone mass through a different mechanism (31).
+However, drugs to treat bone loss are associated with a rare but serious side effect called osteonecrosis of the jaw (20).